 6. Plenty of Gold Was Found in Joshua Tree National Park

-Really?
-Tell me more about it.
-I want to know exactly where you can find gold in Joshua Tree National Park.
-Not so fast.
-The gold in the area dried up years ago.
+Not so fast… The gold in the area dried up years ago.
 At some point, though, Joshua Tree National Park and its surroundings had experienced an influx of miners and gold seekers.

 Indeed, the region didn’t disappoint.
 In fact, Lost Horse Mine, one of the highlights of the 4-mile Lost Horse Mine Loop Trail, alone produced more than 10,000 ounces of gold and 16,000 ounces of silver from 1894 to 1931.
 Today, it would be equivalent to about $5 million.

-Things You didn’t Know about History of Joshua Tree National Park
+Interesting Facts about History of Joshua Tree National Park

 7. One of the Newest National Parks in the USA

 Yes.
 The area went through some difficult times before becoming a national park.
 It all started in the late 1920s when the development of roads into the desert had brought land developers and cactus poachers.
-Luckily for the today’s park, some of the locals had opposed the aroused interest in the desert and its plants.
+Luckily for today’s park, some of the locals had opposed the aroused interest in the desert and its plants.
 The nature advocates had been heard, but, as it was often the case, only many years later.

 So eventually in 1936, 825,000 acres of land were set aside as Joshua Tree National Monument.
 Hardly did the area’s supporters know that it would take another 58 years for the region to be upgraded to Joshua Tree National Park.
-The park was finally establishing on October 31, 1994, adding additional 234,000 acres of land to its territory.
+The park was finally established on October 31, 1994, adding additional 234,000 acres of land to its territory.

 8. A Place with Rich Human History